-Any information and reports required by the Model shall be filed by the SB (either digitally or in hard copy) for a period of at least 10 years.
-The reports and any related supporting documentation are stored in compliance with the Whistleblowing Procedure.
+Any information and reports provided by the Model shall be stored by the SB in a special archive (computer or paper) for a period of at least 10 years.
+The reports and the related supporting documentation are stored in accordance with the Whistleblowing Procedure.

-INFORMATION FLOWS REGARDING THE SB AND THE WHISTLEBLOWING SYSTEM
+INFORMATION FLOWS TO THE SB AND WHISTLEBLOWING SYSTEM